-It is the policy of IMEAc that the accreditation process following international protocol with Fairness, Accountability, Integrity, Transparency and Heartiness.
+It is the policy of IMEAc that the accreditation process following international protocol with Transparency and Trust, Heartiness, Accountability and Fairness and Integrity.

 1. Quality Assessment Requirements